verbb/formie/docs/fields/html.md

 For full Tailwind, Bootstrap and other framework examples, see [Formie theme configs](https://github.com/verbb/formie-theme-configs).

-## Related fields
+## Related Fields

-- Use [Rich Text](/fields/content) for WYSIWYG content editable by non-technical users.
+- Use [Rich Text](/fields/rich-text) for WYSIWYG content editable by non-technical users.
 - Use [Heading](/fields/heading) for simple section titles.
 - Use [Section](/fields/section) for visual dividers.
 - Use [Group](/fields/group) when fields should be structurally grouped.